Luke Ayling: Bristol City

-Following his departure from Yeovil Town, Ayling signed for their fellow League club Bristol City on 8 July 2014 for an undisclosed compensation fee, signing a three-year deal.
-Ayling made his debut for Bristol City, on 9 August 2014, in their opening day victory over Sheffield United.
+Following his departure from Yeovil Town, Ayling signed for Bristol City on 8 July 2014 for an undisclosed compensation fee, signing a three-year deal.
+He made his debut on 9 August 2014 in their opening day victory over Sheffield United.

 During the 2014–15 season, Ayling won the Football League Trophy, with Bristol City beating Walsall 2–0 at Wembley Stadium on 22 March 2015.
-On 18 April 2015, Ayling impressed for Bristol City playing 58 matches that season in all competitions as they were crowned League One champions following a 0–0 draw at home to Coventry City and earned promotion to the Championship.
+He played in 58 matches that season in all competitions for Bristol City as they were crowned League One champions and earned promotion to the Championship following a 0–0 draw at home to Coventry City on 18 April 2015.
 Playing 33 times either playing right-back or centre-back during the 2015–16 season in the Championship, Ayling's form at the back helped Bristol City retain their Championship status.

 Leeds United

-2016–17
+2016–2020

-Ayling signed for Championship rivals Leeds United for a fee of £200,000 in August 2016 after former Arsenal team mate Kyle Bartley recommended him to new head coach Garry Monk via a text message.
+Ayling signed for Championship rivals Leeds United for a fee of £200,000 in August 2016 after former Arsenal teammate [yle Bartley recommended him to new head coach Garry Monk via a text message.
 Following an injury to right-back Gaetano Berardi in the opening game against Queens Park Rangers, Monk decided to act and sign him on a three-year deal.
-The fee would later be considered one of the biggest bargains in the club's recent history, as Ayling would go on to become a seminal figure in the club's resurgence and promotion to the Premier League four years later.
+The fee would later be considered one of the biggest bargains in the club's recent history, as Ayling went on to become a seminal figure in the club's resurgence and promotion to the Premier League four years later.

-Ayling's maiden season with the club would see the Yorkshire club compete as genuine promotion contenders for the first time in years.
-Characterised by a solid defence of Ayling, Bartley, Pontus Jansson and Gaetano Berardi, Leeds beat promotion rivals Brighton & Hove Albion 2–0 to move into fourth place with only six games remaining.
-The club would only win one of those remaining six games as they slid to seventh place and narrowly missed out on the play-offs.
-However, the campaign would prove to be a turning point for United with attendances up by almost a third, and the completion of Andrea Radrizzani's takeover offering new hope.
-Ayling, along with fellow team mates from that season Liam Cooper, Stuart Dallas, Kalvin Phillips and Pablo Hernandez would provide much needed stability after years of questionable recruitment.
+Ayling's maiden season with Leeds saw the Yorkshire club compete as genuine promotion contenders for the first time in years, characterised by a solid defence of Pontus Jansson, Bartley, Berardi and Ayling.
+Leeds beat promotion rivals Brighton & Hove Albion 2–0 to move into fourth place with only six games remaining, but only won one of those remaining games as they slid to seventh place and narrowly missed out on the play-offs.
+However, the campaign proved to be a turning point for United with attendances up by almost a third, and the completion of Andrea Radrizzani's takeover offering new hope.
+Ayling, along with teammates Liam Cooper, Stuart Dallas, Kalvin Phillips and Pablo Hernandez provided much-needed stability after years of questionable recruitment.